Genoa: Aquarium of Genoa

 The Aquarium of Genoa (in Acquario di Genova) is the largest aquarium in Italy and among the largest in Europe.
 Built for Genoa Expo '92, it is an educational, scientific and cultural centre.
 Its mission is to educate and raise public awareness as regards conservation, management and responsible use of aquatic environments.
 It welcomes over 1.2 million visitors a year.

 Control of the entire environment, including the temperature, filtration and lighting of the tanks was provided by local Automation Supplier Orsi Automazione, acquired in 2001 by Siemens.

 The Aquarium of Genoa is co-ordinating the AquaRing EU project.
 It also provides scientific expertise and a great deal of content for AquaRing, including documents, images, academic content and interactive online courses, via its Online Resource Centre.

 Demographics

-At the beginning of 2011, there were 608,493 people residing in Genoa, of whom 47% were male and 53% were female.
-The city is characterised by rapid aging and a long history of demographic decline, that has shown a partial slowdown in the last decade.
+As of 2025, there are 563,947 people residing in Genoa, of whom 48.1% were male and 51.9% were female.
+The city is characterised by rapid aging and a long history of demographic decline that has shown a partial slowdown in the last decade.
 Genoa has the lowest birth rate and is the most aged of any large Italian city.
 Minors (children ages 18 and younger) totalled only 14.12% of the population compared to pensioners who number 26.67%.
 This compares with the Italian average of 18.06% (minors) and 19.94% (pensioners).
 The median age of Genoa's residents is 47, compared to the Italian average of 42.
 The current birth rate of the city is only 7.49 births per 1,000 inhabitants, compared to the national average of 9.45.